 (3) Czechia.
-Formerly ‘The Czech Republic’, Czechia still retains the title as one of the must go-to TEFL destinations in the world.
-It has everything you could possibly wish for: accessible countryside, a superb transport system, excellent local beers and wines, hearty cuisine, medieval castles, a favorable location in Central Europe and it’s a much more affordable location than Western Europe.
+Formerly ‘The Czech Republic’, Czechia still retains the title as one of the must-go-to TEFL destinations in the world.
+It has everything you could wish for accessible countryside, a superb transport system, excellent local beers and wines, hearty cuisine, medieval castles, a favorable location in Central Europe and it’s a much more affordable location than Western Europe.
 Being a landlocked country though, it is missing the white sands and glistening azure of those beaches.
 Still, there are hundreds of lakes to choose from, should you have a desire to be close to a large body of water.
 It is still extremely easy to find teaching English jobs in Prague, but salaries have remained plateaued for some years now and it is no longer the amazing deal that it used to be.
-However, you should still expect to be earning in the general amount of $15 USD per hour, and around $20 USD if you teach privately.
-A degree is often stipulated, but in reality just turning up armed with a TEFL certificate will get your foot in the door.
+However, you should still expect to be earning in the general amount of USD 15 per hour, and around USD 20 if you teach privately.
+A degree is often stipulated, but in reality, just turning up armed with a TEFL certificate will get your foot in the door.
 See our FAQs for more information on this.
-You won’t come out rich, but the experience of teaching English in the Czech Bohemian, Moravian and Silesian lands is priceless.
+You won’t come out rich, but the experience of teaching English in the Czech Bohemian, Moravian, and Silesian lands is priceless.

 (4) Slovakia.
 Slovakia, you say?
 Yes, Slovakia!
-If you are tired of the hoards of tourists which seem to consume every street in Czechia’s capital, then we can definitely recommend it’s smaller, former sibling: Slovakia.
+If you are tired of the hoards of tourists that seem to consume every street in Czechia’s capital, then we can recommend its smaller, former sibling: Slovakia.
 The two countries were, up until fairly recently, connected as one Czechoslovakia, but when the Slovaks voted for independence in 1992, both countries went their separate ways.
-Like Czech Moravia, Slovakia is steeped in folklore and spending any time here you will have a sense that there are many traditions very much alive from many days past.
-Slovakia boasts some excellent cuisine, majestic mountains and some of Europe’s friendliest people.
-Also, you can earn more in it’s capital city, Bratislava than you can in Prague.
-The hourly rate in Bratislava sits at around $20 USD per teaching hour, with daily costs being on par with Czechia’s capital city.
-Be warned though that once you venture out of Bratislava, that salaries do drop.
+Like Czech Moravia, Slovakia is steeped in folklore, and spending any time here you will have a sense that there are many traditions very much alive from many days past.
+Slovakia boasts some excellent cuisine, majestic mountains, and some of Europe’s friendliest people.
+Also, you can earn more in its capital city, Bratislava than you can in Prague.
+The hourly rate in Bratislava sits at around USD 20 per teaching hour, with daily costs being on par with Czechia’s capital city.
+Be warned though that once you venture out of Bratislava, salaries do drop.
 But prices also drop, so it is a logical trade-off.
 As with Czechia, it is best to look for work once you are in-country.
-The only real negative of teaching in Bratislava is the chronic shortage of available apartments for rent, so for the first month or so you might want to rent a short-term room until you find something more permanent.
-Other cities in Slovakia where you can easily find teaching English work are Banska Bystrica, Kosice, Nitra and Presov.
-Our tip though is to start off in Bratislava, where you are an hour’s train ride from Vienna and from where you can easily access other locations within the welcoming, Slovak lands.
+The only real negative of teaching in Bratislava is the chronic shortage of available apartments for rent, so for the first month or so, you might want to rent a short-term room until you find something more permanent.
+Other cities in Slovakia where you can easily find teaching English work are Banska Bystrica, Kosice, Nitra, and Presov.
+Our tip though is to start in Bratislava, where you are an hour’s train ride from Vienna and from where you can easily access other locations within the welcoming, Slovak lands.